ibnummuhammad/glints-data-engineer-task/README.md

     make inspect

-We can inspect the output data that has been stored in the postgres destination database with the expected output data as below.
+We can inspect the output data that has been stored in the postgres target database with the expected output data as below.

      id | quantity | price |    date
     ----+----------+-------+------------